 Nonetheless, there is inherently a risk in charging your cell phone and your S-scale locomotive's internal battery.
 In practical terms, when you equip your locomotive with an internal battery, and the battery stays inside the locomotive when it is charging, keep a close eye on it during the charging phase.
 At least for the first few times.
 One advantage of lithium-polymer batteries is that they don't have a "memory".
 Older technologies required that you fully discharge the battery and fully re-charge it again.
 If you didn't fully discharge the battery, it would no longer allow its maximum charge-holding ability.
 The lithium-polymer battery can be charged or discharged as you please, with no problem.
 So, you can unplug the charging when you need to step away from it for a while, and then resume later on.
 Once you gain confidence in your new system, you can let it charge unsupervised.

 Another word of caution.
-If you buy a battery-power system, be sure and buy batteries from that manufacturer, or the exact battery that they recommend.
+If you buy a battery-power system, be sure to buy batteries from that manufacturer, or the exact battery that they recommend.
 You can go on the Internet and find cheaper batteries, but they may not have the overcharge protection built in.
 They may also not have the capacities that the manufacturer's batteries have.
 The cheaper ones could be more dangerous to use.
 The couple of dollars saved is not worth the aggravation, the damage, or the loss that a bad battery could generate.

 The other limitation that a lithium-polymer battery has is when it is drained below its minimum.
 When this happens, the battery will no longer ever hold a charge again.
 It won't lead to an "explosion", but it will make the battery useless, and it will need to be replaced.
-Some of the battery-powered systems on the market today will have electronics built-in to guard against that.
+Some of the battery-powered train control systems on the market today will have electronics built-in to guard against that.
 When that scenario is encountered, they will instantly cut off the power from that battery, so your engine will simply stop in its tracks (pun intended?).
 You can then re-charge the battery as normal.

 There is a circuit board in the engine that receives power from the lithium-polymer battery in the engine.
 This board converts the (typical) 3.7 volts that these batteries produce to the around 12 volts that our locomotives need.